 I think that is one of the underlying issues of how to stop self-sabotaging.
 There is a deep-running belief that we can’t possibly have it all, so rather than letting something mess it up, let’s be in control and mess it up ourselves.
 And who is to blame us, because society has brought us up with stories like “you can’t have your cake and eat it too”.
 Telling us that you “can’t have it all”, it’s “brains or beauty” but never both.
 Or how we refer to someone as a “lucky bitch” if they have good looks, a rich husband, well-behaved kids, and a big house.

 Gay Hendricks in his book ‘The Big Leap‘ poses this to us.
 He disagrees with the notion that it’s life’s hard knocks that give us the best education.
 He shows us how our “Upper Limit” problem causes us to self-destruct.
 This is the belief that we have a certain limit, and when we reach it, we self-sabotage as a way to put us back “in our place”.

-I had a similar conversation with a friend of mine the other week who said that she is kind of waiting for something bad to happen to her in her business because it hasn’t yet.
+I had a similar conversation with a 1-2-1 coaching client recently.
+She was concerned that she is always waiting for something bad to happen to her in her business because it hasn’t yet.
 There’s that assumption!
 Something bad is going to happen because, well… it just does, doesn’t it!

 This is where us self-sabotagers have to be careful, because if something doesn’t come along to bump us off our merry wheel of life, we’ll do it to ourselves.